zenodeapp/cosmos-utils/INSTALL.md

 Integrating these scripts into your repository is not difficult.
 You could either:

-- add it as a submodule, which will use github's versioning, but does require everyone to _recursively_ pull your repository.
+- Add it as a submodule, which will use github's versioning, but does require everyone to _recursively_ pull your repository.
-- simply use the [install.sh](./install.sh) script.
+- If you prefer to not include this as a repository, then simply use the [install.sh](./install.sh) script.
 This gives you the choice to install whatever module you wish to incorporate.

 ## 2. Configure